hmillerbakewell/personal-values-compare/README.md

  - Family: Regular connection with family
  - Helping Others: Working to help those around you
  - Religion: The routine, structure, and community, as opposed to Faith
- - Reputation: The things strangers might know you for
  - Status: The higher up the ladder the better

 Home Environment: